Sheet Metal Gauge Chart

 Metal gauges are the measurement unit of metal sheets that allows you to know the thickness of any metal sheet in inches or millimetres.
 The metal grades are different metal types with different chemical compositions and qualities.

 Different metals have different grades that vary from the metal itself in many ways.
 For example, steel has over 3500 different grades.
-Similarly, aluminium also has different grades.
+Similarly, aluminum also has different grades.
 These grades differ in terms of quality and composition from the parent metal.

 The metal gauge of any metal sheet tells us about its thickness.
 On the other hand, the grade tells us about the quality, composition and type of metal.
 Both of these two terms are different and serve different purposes.